CMCDragonkai/.dotfiles-nixos/README.md

 Remember it sends to the terminal emulator, not the shell that it is running.
 So this is an interesting way of sending side by side output.
 If we can easily acquire the address of particular terminal emulator.

-Fortunately it's easy.
-All you need is to run `tty` on the terminal emulator you're in.
-And you get the address to it.

-However consider if we can add this address persistently to the UI that runs the terminals.
-Like ConEmu, or Mintty, or Tmux.

-To find out who's listening:

-fuser /dev/pty2
-fuser --verbose --user /dev/pty2 fuser --user /dev/pty2

-That gives you the shell.
-Or something, not the PID of the terminal emulator.
-The parent of the shell would be the terminal emulator, which is useful.
-Works even with nested commands, like if a shell ran less or another shell.

-Actually we don't even need to run `tty`, we can just `echo $TTY`.

-Now we just need something to add TTY to the window name of Mintty.
-Not sure.

 Also Windows con hosts get /dev/cons0 but this is not usable because of a limitation of Windows.
 So they get tty too, but its useless.

 * Investigate where TTY environment variable was set in ZSH
 * Make $TTY appear in Mintty's window title (or ZSH's RPROMPT).
     - http://randomartifacts.blogspot.com.au/2012/10/a-proper-cygwin-environment.html
 * Make $TTY appear in Tmux's panel title (or ZSH's RPROMPT).
-* Install stderred (https://github.com/sickill/stderred), however no CYGWIN support, also no bash support
-* Alternatively have explicit color http://stackoverflow.com/a/16178979/582917

 ---